 Ten years ago I was diagnosed with type 1 diabetes, the one that requires a treatment of daily insulin shots or an insulin pump.
 I was terrified of needles.
 Hell, I still am.
 However, once I found out I had diabetes at the age of 17, my biggest fear was that it would take away my freedom, my lifestyle.
-It didn’t, it doesn’t, but it does require I take special precautions.
+It didn’t, it doesn’t.
+And at the same time, traveling with diabetes has required I take special precautions.

-And so at the age everyone is supposed to think they can live forever, I awoke to the fact I would not, that my life depended on a manmade replacement for a human hormone that is quite expensive.
+At the age everyone is supposed to think they can live forever, I awoke to the fact I would not, that my life depended on a man-made replacement for a human hormone that is quite expensive.
 Still today, living my life and traveling with diabetes makes me reflect on power and vulnerability, dependence and freedom, gratitude and entitlement, disabilities and capabilities.

 Back in 2005, I traveled abroad for the first time for a work and travel program in the US.
 My biggest fear was that, after 9-11, security wouldn’t let me transport my 400 syringes and pen needles.
 It turned out they couldn’t care less about the needles — apparently you can’t hijack a plane with a syringe, even hundreds of them.
 But oh my, they were very inquisitive about my reactive strips.
 When you have diabetes, you need to measure your blood sugar with these reactive strips that are, well, reactive.
 Imagine hundreds of them.
 It didn’t look pretty on the scanner.